 “Patients say they will confide to others in these extended networks in ways that are sometimes hard to confide to their closest family members and friends.
 This is not new behavior, of course, as any member of Weight Watchers or a new mothers’ playgroup can attest.”

 Please don’t misunderstand: our physicians are indeed our first-line resources for medical issues.
-I wouldn’t ask my girlfriends about the distressing symptoms of the coronary microvascular diseasethat I live with, any more than I would ask my doctors for advice on nutrition or parenting.
+I wouldn’t ask my girlfriends about managing the distressing symptoms of the coronary microvascular disease that I live with daily, any more than I would ask my doctors for advice on nutrition or parenting.

-For the first question, I’d seek out credible experts like Registered Dietitians (who’ve spent five years studying food science).
+For the first question (nutrition), I’d seek out credible experts like Registered Dietitians (who’ve spent five years studying food science).
 Where I live here on the west coast of Canada (a.k.a. “commie pinko land of socialized medicine”), we have a free 811 health education service where I can call a real live Registered Dietitian (who has spent five years studying food science, did I mention?)
 By comparison, the cardiologists I follow online cannot agree with each other on whether their patients should be on plant-based or keto diets. . .

-For the second, I might seek a referral to a Family Counselor who has training and expertise in human behaviour (but only if they’re also a parent) – and realistically, I’d be far more likely to check out my friends who are experienced parents, or parenting blogs, or online support groups where I can learn from other parents.
+For the second (parenting), I’d seek a referral to a Family Counselor who has training and expertise in human behaviour (but let’s be frank – only if they’re also a parent).
+And realistically, I’d be far more likely to check out my friends who are experienced parents, or parenting blogs, or online support groups where I can learn from other experienced parents.

 Each resource is uniquely useful, depending on the specific area of expertise.
 If I can learn from other people who have years, often decades, of lived experience dealing with practical issues that are common to my particular needs, I want to find those experts.
 See also: my 3-part series about online patient support communities.

 It’s also why the persistent “Don’t Google It!” advice from some physicians is so tiresome.
 Surely these docs know that patients are already online seeking practical information and support – we aren’t going anywhere.
 As I tweeted recently:

 “I wouldn’t buy a coffeemaker without Googling first to learn as much as I can about coffeemakers.
 Why would any physician believe I wouldn’t do the same for something as important as my health?”